 Another important aspect for the Atlantic Academy is friendships and partnerships.
 A glance at the partnerships of Rhineland-Pfalz cities and municipalities shows that of the 131 cities, only 14 have relations with American cities and municipalities.
 This is an important starting point.
 Partnerships are based on civil society commitment and need more than one institutionalization in the city or municipality.
 Rather than with government institutions, these partnerships and friendships are organized voluntarily by clubs, which carry out the initiatives.
 The Atlantic Academy wants to act as an initiator and main contact for the establishment of such clubs in various cities and municipalities of Rhineland-Palatinate.
 With this, the Atlantic Academy wants to contribute to a much stronger, deeper relationship between Germans and Americans beyond military and economic interests.
 In addition to this, the “Network America” forum in Rhineland-Palatinate has been established.
 In this forum, the Atlantic Academy is also able to provide information on its events.

 But this is not just a challenge at the municipal level.
 Since 1997, Rhineland-Palatinate and the US state of South Carolina have had a partnership.
 In this partnership, the Atlantic Academy acts as an intermediary organization.
 In its projects and other information offers, the Atlantic Academy often touches upon the topic of politics and society of South Carolina.
 In addition, the Atlantic Academy has played an integral part in preparing and conducting transatlantic conferences between delegations form both partners.
-After covering the issue of education in 2014, the next Transatlantic Conference in 2017 aims to address the issues of demographic change and the various facets of rural development.
+After covering the issue of education in 2015, we continue the important dialogue on important topics.

 With its Summer School, conducted in cooperation with the TU Kaiserslautern, the Atlantic Academy has a flagship program that in form and quality is a nationwide novelty.
 Its structural and institutional independence centers on the strength of the education offered by the Atlantic Academy.
 On one hand it has devoted itself to maintaining a high academic level in regard to transatlantic relations.
 On the other hand, it also wants to make this education accessible to a bigger share of the public, be it young adults, schoolteachers, or concerned citizens.
 The Academy has always, and continues to, discuss new topics including the role of music as a soft power in foreign policy, the role and perception of American policy, and employment within rural areas and its future in Germany/Rhineland-Palatinate and America.